Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/week_1_plan.md

 Week 1 is dedicated to developing background knowledge of the computing environment that the participants need to bring to Weeks 2 and 3, the editing and publishing portions of the Institute.
 Topic areas include:

+- Operating system conventions (Windows, Mac, Linux)
 - Working with files, programs, and the command line
-- Regular expressions and operating system conventions
+- Regular expressions
 - Understanding programming and naming conventions
-- Understanding how the Internet works
+- Understanding how the Internet and the Web work
-- Don’t panic: documentation and error messages
 - Python clinic: applying Python programming skills in a coding project
 - Git and Github for collaborative code development
+- Don’t panic: documentation and error messages

 ## Before you arrive